ninjapenguin/redis-monitor-server/README.md

 python monitor.py --redis_port 6997 6998
 ````

-You are then able to communicate with server using zmq REQ socket, using python for example:
+You are then able to communicate with server using zmq REQ socket directly:

+#### Python

 ```python
 import zmq